 Introductory offer – A 60 minute aromatherapy treatment is £60.

 A gentle & slow massage of the shoulders, neck, head, scalp and face.
 Tibetan Bon (acupressure) points that rebalance your parasympathetic nervous system so that you feel deeply relaxed and tranquil.
 If you find it hard to relax or quiet your mind, this treatment is excellent.

 How to Book

-Email or text me so we can have a free 5 minute chat to see if this will be suitable for you.
+To visit my healing sanctuary in Kingsbridge, use the contact form or button below so we can see if this will be suitable for you.

 Payment is by cash, card or bank transfer.

 For those unable to visit in person, I offer distant healing.
 It’s suitable for humans of all ages as well as pets!
 I am trained in Reiki, Seichem and Essene healing.